unrealwork/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 ## Overview

 [Marathon](https://mesosphere.github.io/marathon/) is a framework for automating the deployment of Linux containers on top of clusters managed by [Apache Mesos](http://mesos.apache.org/).
-The framework supports auto-scaling and failover based on built-in health checks.
+The framework supports auto-scaling and fail-over based on built-in health checks.

 The primary concept implemented in Marathon is the [**Application**](https://mesosphere.github.io/marathon/docs/application-basics.html), which is a resizeable collection of identical containers launched as a long-running service or a short-term batch processing job.